Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Threats to the Validity

 \textbf{Compatibility} We have evaluated the final recommended topics both quantitatively and qualitatively.
 As shown in previous sections, their outcomes are compatible.

 \textbf{External validity} refers to the generalizability of the results.
 To make our results as generalizable as possible, we have collected a large number of repositories in our dataset.
 Hence, we tried to make the approach extendable for automatic topic recommendation in other software platforms as well.
-Also for training the models, datasets were randomly split to avoid any biases being introduced to the model.
+Also for training the models, datasets were randomly split to avoid introducing bias.

 \textbf{Construct validity} relates to theoretical concepts and use of appropriate evaluation metrics.
 We have used standard theoretical concepts that are already evaluated and proved in academic society.
 Furthermore, we have carefully evaluated our results based on various evaluation metrics both for assessing multi-label classification methods and recommender systems.
 Our results indicate that the employed approach has been successful in recommending topics for software entities.